nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Multiple contacts in the list with one contact with name Roy having tag name colleagues and one with name Adam having tag name Colleagues.

     1. Test case: `find n/Roy t/Colleagues`<br>
-       Expected: Display contacts with tag colleagues and whose name contains Roy.
+       Expected: Displays contacts with tag colleagues and whose name contains Roy.
 Number of contacts found shown in the status message.
 Roy is within the list but Adam is not.

     1. Test case: `find c/ n/Roy t/Colleagues`<br>
-       Expected: Display contacts with tag Colleagues (case-sensitive) and whose name contains Roy.
+       Expected: Displays contacts with tag Colleagues (case-sensitive) and whose name contains Roy.
 Number of contacts found shown in the status message.
 Neither Roy nor Adam is within the list.

     1. Test case: `find n/Roy t/123!`<br>
        Expected: No changes made.
 Error details shown in the status message.